Ryan Delgado guessed right in the sixth inning, and he delivered.

 Delgado, who started at designated hitter, came on for Righetti starting pitcher Caleb Dulay to start the seventh and got the save, concurred.
 "There are no knockoff teams in the playoffs," Delgado said.

-Righetti's Brandon Giddings dives past Bakersfield Centennial catcher Chris Gerek to score during Wednesday's CIF-CS playoff game at Righetti.
+Righetti's Brandon Giddings dives past Bakersfield Centennial catcher Chris Gerek to score during a CIF-CS playoff game at Righetti in 2019.

 Tompkins struck out in the first inning and again in the fourth with a runner on second base and two outs, but he delivered in the fifth.
 He jumped all over a high fastball and drove in Brandon Giddings from second with the go-ahead run.